 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-The Master of Arts in Teaching with an elementary, secondary, EC-12, or English as a Second Language specialization may be pursued concurrently by individuals who are working on teacher certification or by individuals who are only pursuing a master's
+The Master of Arts in Teaching with an elementary, secondary, EC-12, or English as a Second Language specialization may be pursued concurrently by individuals who are working on teacher certification or by individuals who are only pursuing a master's degree in the field.
+This Master of Arts in Teaching Degree is a thirty-six hour, non-thesis plan that includes some of the criteria established by the State Board for Educator Certification for Texas teacher certification.